takusuman/uberports/uberports.8.md

 **-S**
 : Syncs the Slackbuild repository via git.
 **-u**
-: Updates the repository to the newest commit on the branch (that corresponds to $VERSION).
+: Updates the repository to the newest commit on the branch (which corresponds to $VERSION).
 **-s**
 : Search a package in the Slackbuilds source tree.
 **-d**